owardlaw/syswatch/README.md

 # syswatch
-A basic Lua program to monitor Mac system data.
-Mostly just want to try out Lua.
+A basic lua program for listing Mac stuff.